DUI Drugs Defense Attorney

 “Low levels of drugs and metabolites are found in the body hours, or even, depending on the drug, impairing effects have ended.
 There is no way to determine objectively whether the suspects were actually too ‘impaired’ to drive safely.
 The fact that drugs were found in a suspect’s blood does not necessarily mean the suspect was too impaired to drive safely.”
 The LAPD 173 Study.

 Methamphetamine is a white, beige, or light brown crystalline powder, or clear chunky crystals.
 Methamphetamine is commonly referred to by such names as “speed,” “meth,” and “chalk” or “ice,” “crystal,” “glass,” and “tina.”
-Blood concentrations do not disclose when the methamphetamine was consumed.
+Blood concentrations do not disclose when methamphetamine was consumed.

 The presence of cocaine at a given blood concentration cannot usually be associated with a degree of impairment or a specific effect for a given individual without additional information.
 This is due to many factors, including individual levels of tolerance to the drug and changes in the cocaine concentrations while in storage.

-DUI Prescription Over-the-Counter Medication
+DUI Prescription / Over-the-Counter Medication

 DUI Drug Attorneys get evidence on Drug Screens, such as Opiate Screens, which pick-up drugs like Hydrocodone; or a Benzodiazepine Screen, which pick-up drugs like Xanax or Valium.
-Drug Screens assist your DUI drug defense in determining whether any other drugs like Soma, Valium, Codeine, Ambien or their metabolites are present in the blood sample.
+Drug Screens assist your DUI drug attorney in determining whether any other drugs like Soma, Valium, Codeine, Ambien or their metabolites are present in the blood sample.

-If you have been arrested and charged with DUI drugs, contact or call experienced DUI Drug Attorney Richard Wagner now 714-721-4423 for a FREE consultation.
+If you have been arrested and charged with DUI drugs, contact or call experienced DUI Drug Defense Attorney Richard Wagner now 714-721-4423 for a FREE consultation.